 (22 seats available; sign up on GCC Eventbrite)

 Thursday, Oct 2, 2014

 (50 seats available; sign up on GCC Eventbrite)

-Designing Effective PowerPoint PresentationsThis workshop presents recent research on effective PowerPoint presentation slide design.
-You will learn how to balance text and visual elements and gain hands-on practice in revising poorly designed slides.
-We will also teach strategies for effective oral delivery.
+This workshop focuses on designing effective PowerPoint slides for presenting your research.
+You will learn common strategies for organizing research presentations, discover how to create an entry point into your topic, and practice creating slides that follow research-recommended guidelines for PowerPoint.
+We will also offer tips for effective oral delivery.
 This workshop is a repeat of the very popular workshop on PowerPoint presentations we gave last year.
-Pizza and beverages will be provided.

 Designing Scientific Posters

 This workshop will focus on how to design effective scientific research posters.
 We will discuss good and bad examples of scientific posters and then teach you how to use emphasis and create a compelling visual "story" or narrative about your research project and findings.
 You will learn about how to use whitespace effectively and how to use a grid to create an effective visual layout.
 We will also review the logistics of printing your poster on campus at CMU.